-Old or contaminated oil must be removed and fresh oil added.
+Old or contaminated oil must be removed.
 If your mower does not have a drain plug, you should carefully tip your mower to the side to drain the oil without spilling.
-If you have the owner’s manual, you should follow its recommendations for draining and for oil type.
+If you have the owner’s manual, you should follow its recommendations for draining.

 Clean the Undercarriage

-This is probably the most common reason why a mower won’t start.
-The build-up that collects around the undercarriage and blade, clogs the discharge chute preventing the mower from starting.
-Before cleaning the undercarriage be sure to turn the mower off, and as a safety precaution, unplug the spark plug.
+Grass build-up collects around the undercarriage and blade, clogging the discharge chute and preventing the mower from starting.
+Before cleaning the undercarriage, be sure to turn the mower off, and as a safety precaution, unplug the spark plug.